A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge: Storage

 \subsection{Replication}

-Replication is a technique that creates multiple copies of the vector data and stores them on different nodes or clusters.
-Replication can improve the availability, durability, and performance of vector database.
+Replication means making several copies of vector data and placing them on different nodes or clusters.
+This helps boost the availability, reliability, and overall performance of a VDB.
+In this section, we look at three widely used replication strategies: leader-follower, multi-leader, and leaderless replication.

+\textbf{Leader-Follower Replication}.
+Leader-Follower replication designates one node as the leader and the others as the followers and allows only the leader to accept write requests and propagate them to the followers~\cite{ongaro2014search}.
+Leader-follower replication can ensure strong consistency and simplify the conflict resolution of VDB.
+However, it may also introduce availability issues and require failover mechanisms to handle leader failures.

+\textbf{Multi-Leader Replication}.
+Multi-Leader replication extends the traditional leader-follower model by designating multiple nodes as leaders, each capable of independently accepting and processing write requests~\cite{garcia1985assign,garmany2003oracle}.
+In this architecture, all leader nodes can concurrently handle write operations and asynchronously propagate changes to other nodes in the system.

-One way that replication works in vector database is by using a leaderless replication method, which does not distinguish between primary and secondary nodes, and allows any node to accept write and read requests.
-Leaderless replication can avoid single points of failure and improve the scalability and reliability of vector database.
+\textbf{Leaderless Replication}.
+Leaderless replication does not distinguish between leader and follower nodes and allows any node to accept write and read requests~\cite{decandia2007dynamo,bailis2014quantifying}.
+Leaderless replication can avoid single points of failure and improve the scalability and reliability of VDB.
 However, it may also introduce consistency issues and require coordination mechanisms to resolve conflicts.

-Another way that replication works in vector database is by using a leader-follower replication method, which designates one node as the leader and the others as the followers, and allows only the leader to accept write requests and propagate them to the followers.
-Leader-follower replication can ensure strong consistency and simplify the conflict resolution of vector database.
-However, it may also introduce availability issues and require failover mechanisms to handle leader failures.